cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewaySettings.go.md

 - *Type:* interface{}

-If mode is customized_block_page: suppress detailed info at the bottom of the block page.
+Specify whether to suppress detailed information at the bottom of the block page when the mode is customized_block_page.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_settings#suppress_footer ZeroTrustGatewaySettings#suppress_footer}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_settings#suppress_footer ZeroTrustGatewaySettings#suppress_footer}

 ---